veerendranayak/redshift-workshop/lab4-storedprocs-functions/Readme.md

 and o_orderpriority='1-URGENT'
 and o_orderdate between '1993-07-05' and '1993-07-07' limit 10;
 ````
-Creating a Scalar Python UDF
+### Creating a Scalar Python UDF
-A scalar Python UDF incorporates a Python program that executes when the function is called and returns a single value
+Next, we will recreate a same greater-than functionality, but this time using a Scalar Python UDF which incorporates a Python program that executes when the function is called and returns a single value.

 The following example creates a Python UDF that compares two integers and returns the larger value.

 ````
-create function f_py_greater (a float, b float) returns float stable as $$
+create or replace function f_py_greater (a float, b float) returns float stable as $$